kitsi/browser-router-demo/README.md

 #### `npm install react-router-dom@5`

-3. Then set up the App.js, Router.js, components as needed
+3. Then set up the App.js, Router.js, and files within the components directory as needed

 4. #### `npm start`